 Who is this man who has had such a far-reaching influence on so many people for two thousand years?
 For those of us who have set our hearts on his teachings and promises, the question of Jesus' identity is fundamental.
 Christianity is an incarnational faith.
 We center our beliefs on the fact that the Word of God "became flesh and lived among us" (John 1:14).
 It is important to learn as much as we can about the human Jesus.
-When Jesus asked his disciples, "Who do people say that I am?" he got several different answers: John the Baptist, Elijah, one of the prophets.
+When Jesus asked his disciples, "Who do people say that I am?" he got several different answers: John the Baptist, Elijah, and one of the prophets.
 When Peter identified Jesus as the Messiah, Jesus emphasized the importance of his suffering, Death and Resurrection as a necessary part of that role.
 Jesus was a real, historical person who lived, loved, felt, and suffered.

 Jesus was Jewish.
 He attended the local synagogue, observed the Sabbath and Jewish feast days.
 As a practicing Jew, he would have prayed three times a day: in the morning, at three in the afternoon, and at sunset.
 Because Jesus was Middle Eastern, he most likely had dark hair, brown eyes, and olive-colored skin.
-His mother Mary was married to Joseph, Jesus' foster father who was a carpenter or craftsman.
+His mother, Mary, was married to Joseph, Jesus' foster father who was a carpenter or craftsman.
 As a young man, Jesus became a teacher (Rabbi) and gathered disciples (students) around him.
 With his followers, he traveled throughout Israel and Palestine and taught people about God and God's Kingdom through his words and actions.
-His teachings angered the religious and political leaders of his day, and the Gospels report that after a period of a few years Jesus was crucified by the Romans.
-Some Jewish leaders believed Jesus blasphemed by saying he was the Son of God.
-A sign posted on his cross to declare his crime read "Jesus the Nazarene, King of the Jews."
-Three days later, his followers saw him alive and present to them in a new and transformed way.
+His teachings angered the religious and political leaders of his day, as reported in the Gospels a few years after the Romans crucified Jesus.
+Some

+Jewish leaders believed Jesus blasphemed by saying he was the Son of God.
+A sign posted on his Cross to declare his crime read "Jesus the Nazarene, King of the Jews."
+Three days later, his followers saw him, alive and present to them, in a new and transformed way.
 Gradually his followers came to know him as the Son of God.